GongZheng-Justin/Channel3d/README.md

 &emsp;Thanks so much again and agian !!!

 ## Contact and Feedback
-If you have any question, or want to contribute to the code, please don't hesitate to contact me: Zheng Gong (gongzheng_justin@outlook.com)
+&emsp;If you have any question, or want to contribute to the code, please don't hesitate to contact me: Zheng Gong (gongzheng_justin@outlook.com)